freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

         - Should be OK.
 There are 736 docs on my local system, which require 22MB.
         - There are 815 times more docs on the live system, which means they will take 17.5GB
         - SSD Disk has ~50GB free.
-    - python manage.py rebuild_index -k 4 -b 1000 -v 2
+    - python manage.py update_index --update --everything
  - Synchronize the database for the refactoring changes: update django_content_type set app_label = 'alerts' where name='alert';
         update django_content_type set app_label = 'favorites' where name='favorite';